dashevo/dash-std-template/docs/repo-checklist.md

   - must be named 'LICENSE' exactly (no extension)
   - must be MIT License (unless special dispensation granted by management and written agreement exists)
 6. Versioned releases (e.g. in NPM) should align with git tags.
 (GitHub auto-deploy to NPM when a new tag is pushed.)
+7. Descriptions in GitHub, NPM, etc. should align with (short/long) description in README.md file.
+The README.md is the source of truth.

 ### Possible: